mguidoti/grazia-festschrift/README.md

   </a>
 </p>

-This is a dedicated repository to the wrangling scripts used to prepare Guidoti's at al. contribution to Zootaxa's special issue to honor Jocelia Grazia, a Brazilian entomologist with an active and fruitful carreer of over 50 years.
+This is a dedicated repository to the wrangling scripts used to prepare Guidoti's et al. contribution to Zootaxa's special issue to honor Jocelia Grazia, a Brazilian entomologist with an active and fruitful career of over 50 years.

 ## Running